-This was on the market back in 2008 and right now, this 1960s Claude Parent-designed modernist property in Bois-le-Roy, near Paris, France is up for sale once more.
+This was on the market back in 2008 and right now, this 1960s Claude Parent modern house in Bois-le-Roy, near Paris, France is up for sale once more.

 It is something special too, especially for anyone with a love of concrete.
 The house dates back to 1965, built for French artist Andrée Bordeaux-Lepecq and as far as we can see, pretty much unchanged in the intervening years.